scaleway/natasha/docs/CONFIGURATION.md

 integer.
 If it returns -1, the following rules are not processed.
 Such functions are qualified as **breaking** in this document.

 For instance, the **out** action is breaking.
-This is why an incoming packet is only printed if it is not caught by one of the three `if` statements of the configuration example above.
+This is why in the previous example an incoming packet is only printed if it is not caught by one of the three `if` statements.

 Configuration parsing